The Mountain and the Viper

 Tyrion begins to list all the names for all kinds of killing: fratricide, matricide, filicide, nepidicide, patricide.
 There isn’t a kind of killing in the world without its own name.
 Jaime can think of one, however: cousins.
 Tyrion agrees.

 They speak about Orston Lannister, who had been dropped on his head by his wetnurse once.
-Simple-minded, the boy spend his time in crushing beetles with a rock.
+Simple-minded, the boy would spend his time in crushing beetles with a rock.
 Tyrion tells Jaime how he used to watch Orson, to try and figure out his motive.
 He had asked Orson, but there had been no clear answer.
 No matter what Tyrion tried, he couldn’t figure it out, though he was convinced that Orson had his reasons for smashing the beetles.
 Tyrion stopped his attempts when Orson died.
 When the bells begin to ring, Jaime takes his leave, wishing Tyrion luck.

 Tyrion is escorted to the arena, where a large crowd has gathered.
 Finding Oberyn, helm-less and drinking while wearing very light armor, Tyrion grows anxious.
 Ser Gregor arrives, in heavy armor, wearing a helmet, holding a greatsword.
 Ellaria is shocked to see Gregor's size, but Oberyn assures her he's going to kill him.
 Size does not matter once you’re on your back, according to the Prince.